The Walls, Hadrian's and Antonine

 Tungrian commander and his family, inside the walls of Housesteads Fort.

-The three red-roofed buildings in the visualization of the Housesteads Fort and vicus, below, are the three building, the runs of which are shown exposed in the detail image above.
+The three red-roofed buildings in the visualization of the Housesteads Fort and vicus, below, are the three building, the ruins of which are shown exposed in the detail image above.

 Various reports indicate that 600 to 800 men manned the Fort and detached men to the closest Mile Csstles and Turets.